 The Great and Glorious Feast of Pentecost

-In our last blog, we talked about the Feast of the Ascension.
+In our last blog, we celebrated the Feast of the Ascension.

-After Jesus left the disciples and ascended into heaven, they were cowering behind locked doors,
+After Jesus left the disciples and ascended into heaven, they had gathered again behind locked doors,

 despondent, worried, fearful, bewildered, devastated.